wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     (5) To avoid doubt, a person required by this section to take all practicable steps is required to take those steps only in respect of circumstances that the person knows, or ought reasonably to know, about.

+    (6) Despite anything to the contrary in [section 25][541] of the Criminal Procedure Act 2011 a charging document may be filed at any time in respect of an offence under this section.

-    Compare: 1992 No 96 [s 49][539]
+    Compare: 1992 No 96 [s 49][542]

-    Section 163C: inserted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 163C: inserted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 163C(3): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 163C(6): inserted, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163D Other offences

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---

     *   (a) intentionally or negligently does or causes or permits to be done any work on any works or electrical installation or electrical appliance in a manner that is dangerous to life; or